 Note: Daily itineraries subject to change.

 - All lodging (double occupancy) and meals as stated in the itinerary.
-Single supplement may be added if single accommodations are requested and available.
+Single supplement may be added for $600 if requested.

-- Round-trip transport from Manchester to Hadrian's Wall.
+- Round-trip airfare from Newark NJ to Edinburgh.

 - Guide services.